evanderleng/SDCC/README.md

 # Singapore Safety Driving Centre Bot
 Bot that camps on the website of ssdcl.com.sg and instantly books slots for you the moment they are released from someone who cancels.

+### I will not be responsible for any damages from using this program
-This is a very quick and dirty solution coded in Java using htmlunit, no gui use the command line.
+This is a very quick and dirty solution coded in Java using htmlunit, and bugs may be present.

 No transactions are involved in the code, make sure your account has sufficient credit to buy the slots you want when the bot is running.

 javac -cp "./htmlunit-2.34.1-bin/htmlunit-2.34.1/lib/*" ./JavaApplication12/src/sdcc/loginv3.java
 ### Setting up the bot (only needs to be performed once)
-1. Edit lines 54 and 55 of src/sdcc/loginv3.java and replace the placeholder credentials with your own SSDCL credentials
+1. Edit lines 54 and 55 (and 145 if you want to book lessons from ang mo kio) of src/sdcc/loginv3.java and replace the placeholder credentials with your own SSDCL credentials
 2. cd to the root folder (SDCC)
 3. Compile with `javac -cp "./htmlunit-2.34.1-bin/htmlunit-2.34.1/lib/*" ./JavaApplication12/src/sdcc/loginv3.java`
 4. The class file has been created and you can now run the bot

 ### Running the bot
 1. Input your desired dates and timeslots in dates.txt, located in src/sdcc, seperating the date and timeslot with a colon.
-Whitespace should not be a problem.
 An example is as follows:
 ```
 03 Sep 2019:5
 21 Jul 2019:1